eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Familiarity with Distributed systems (Docker, Kubernetes, Kafka, Spark, Redis, AWS S3/EC2/RDS/KMS, MongoDB, or Lucene) is a plus
 	- Adaptable, humble, and interested in pushing the boundaries of what's possible
 	- Proficiency in Python, R, or Java
++ skill set for Deep Learning Research Engineer at Crossing Minds:
+	- San Francisco, CA.
+	- At Crossing Minds we are building a future where AI-powered software helps maximize human happiness.
+Currently, we are creating the continuous recommendation experience that provides personalized recommendations for all the things you love but haven't discovered yet.
+	- Crossing Minds incubates artificial intelligence products and services, enriching the human experience using deep learning.
+Our first product, Hai, is a universal recommendation engine that maps taste across categories (music, movies, games, etc.) to help find more of what you love.
+Through our website, app, and messenger interaction, Hai syncs with other platforms to serve as a cultural home and launchpad for personal exploration.
+	- Sponsored by Nvidia, GCP and Stanford's StartX program, we're looking for a deep learning expert to help our product understand tastes and help our growing team develop the heart of AI.
+	- Collaborate with our agile team of researchers and engineers.
+	- Design and implement efficient systems to understand users textual queries in real time.
+	- Elaborate algorithms to extract relevant informations from text reviews or descriptions.
+	- Elaborate algorithms to extract relevant informations from images data.
+	- You want to join a small team of hard-workers, to build an awesome product that'll help everyone you know.
+	- You have a PhD in Deep Learning, with focus on Computer Vision and/or Natural Language Processing.
+	- You have strong knowledge on Computer Science, Computational Learning and HPC fundamentals: algorithms, systems, linear algebra, numerical methods, statistics.
+	- You have at least two years of experience in Theano, TensorFlow or PyTorch.
+	- You used CUDA on clusters of GPUs professionally.
+	- Python, Machine Learning, Natural Language Processing, Deep Learning, theano, Convolutional Neural Networks, Machine Learning Data Science Python
+	- Compensation: $140k – $170k, 0.0% – 1.0% of stock options.
 + (applied) machine learning and data science skill set:
 	- Google Cloud ML Engine
 	- spaCy / Prodigy